 - research into the prevention and treatment of coronavirus

-Your healthcare team will continue to support and monitor you if you are part of a clinical trial.
+More recently some clinical trials have started again.
+In the meantime, your healthcare team will continue to support and monitor you if you are part of a clinical trial.
 Talk to your team if you have questions or concerns about a trial you are taking part in.

 Further information and support is available for people living in different parts of the UK.

 NHS inform has further information about the coronavirus for people living in Scotland.